 Crystal hops are a genteel, continental-lady-meets-American-belle with a delicate blend of spices and flowers.
 It has a low bittering value which adds to the charm.
 Craft brewers love her style.

 CTZ stands for Columbus, Tomahawk, and Zeus.
-The same hop that got 3 different names by different hop dealers.
-Confusing but true and so they became CTZ in the industry.
 High on the bittering scale yet also valued for its oil content.
 Creates a hop that is an interesting dichotomy of sharp and herbal.

 The Freshops logo is from a series of woodcuts done in England in the 1500's.